mvaled/mvaled-github-io-sources/content/2025/adding-code-is-easy.rst

 This is of course a trade-off game.
-Each time we were faced with the option to just add one more choice to this class versus removing it, there were time-constraints and other non-technical factors that tipped the balance towards the safer path, less risky path.
+Each time we were faced with the option to just add one more choice to this class versus removing it, there were time-constraints and other non-technical factors that tipped the balance towards the safer, less risky path.

 There is actually no valid technical criteria to keep this class around, and we have better test coverage, better testers.
 We__ are today a bigger